justincy/signs-of-the-second-coming/questions.md

 * What is the relationship, in terms of timing, between the Burning and the Great earthquake?

+* What is the "great day of the Lord?"
+Is it the same as "Christ comes in the clouds?"

 # Resolved Questions

 * Is the quickening of saints to meet Christ in the clouds the same as the morning of